Altoc/Speak-Easy/README.md

 # Speak-Easy
-My work on a university project, Speak Easy
+My work on a university project, Speak Easy.